 Support the Batek Forest Tribe People

 Also, you will enjoy another aspect of jungle trekking for conservation: foraging and camping with the Batek people.
 This aboriginal tribe is still very connected to the rainforest.
 It is an honour to be in the rainforest with some of the few people who have called it their home for centuries…. a unique experience!
 Furthermore, this is a chance to learn authentic bush and survival skills.
 So you may be cooking in bamboo and sleeping under a traditional natural shelter, hand-made by the jungle pros.
 The ‘developed’ world is catching up on the Batek as their forests are being cleared for plantations.
 So our project is enabling them to gain an income whilst living in the forest: their ancestral home.

 Lastly, Merapoh is famous for wild limestone karsts, probably some of the best in Peninsular Malaysia.
 You will join a local cave excursion team to explore these many caves.
 They still have species yet to be documented and named by science.

 If you want to go jungle trekking for conservation of the lush rainforest, learn about it, explore it and help preserve its animals, plants and people, then this adventure conservation experience is for you!

 PLEASE BE AWARE

-Large animals live in these forests, but it is very rare to actually see any because they are mostly nocturnal.
-Your role is to look for signs of their whereabouts and locate snares whilst acting as a deterrent to poachers.
+Large animals live in these forests, but it is rare to actually see any because they are mostly nocturnal.
+However you will see many signs of their whereabouts which is exciting in itself!